 Nathaniel Swinden was the author of The Beauties of Flora Displayed, published in 1778.
 The book reveals his expertise in flower garden design and as a seedsman who could supply over 200 varieties of seeds.

 Swinden’s thoughtful and imaginative book demonstrates how to arrange planting for theatrical effect.
 In an early example of astute marketing, he simplified the implementation of his designs by selling ready-made boxes of seeds for each of them.
 An invoice shows him exporting specific boxes to Jamaica and there is evidence that London town gardeners were buying his boxes too.
-His address is given in the book as “near the 8th mile stone at Brentford End”, some distance into Isleworth and further west than the Greenings’ nursery.
+His address is given in the book as “near the 8th mile stone at Brentford End”, a short distance beyond what we know as Busch Corner in Isleworth, at the junction of the A310 and the A315 (London Road).
+The 1786-7 map by Sauthier (Sy_B_XIII_1e) in the Syon archives shows garden grounds on both sides of the London Road and a cluster of buildings along the road near the 8th mile stone.

 Swinden’s book was favourably written up in the Monthly Review.
 Ralph Griffiths of Linden House, Turnham Green, that journal’s proprietor, was a trustee of the Brentford chapel and may have known the Swindens himself.

-Much earlier, in 1701 “a profligate and wicked youth”, the son of William Badger, was convicted of robbing a gardener called Nathaniel Swinden of a considerable quantity of fruit.
+Earlier, in 1701, “a profligate and wicked youth”, the son of William Badger, was convicted of robbing a gardener called Nathaniel Swinden of a considerable quantity of fruit.
 Swinden took a whip and “did with great severity lash the boy” whose father soon sent him across the Atlantic to find work in Maryland.
 William Badger remained furiously angry with Swinden and, frequently drinking too much, behaved “with rancour and malice towards him”.
-The Brentford Meeting House elders intervened and persuaded him to forgive Swinden and “carry himself towards him as a neighbour and a Christian”.
+The Anabaptist elders of the Brentford Meeting House intervened to persuade him to forgive Swinden and “carry himself towards him as a neighbour and a Christian”.

 Nathaniel Swinden’s home in Old Brentford was registered for non-conformist meetings in 1710 and he was buried in Ealing in 1729.
 Nathaniel the author may have been the second of four children born to this earlier Nathaniel and his wife Ann.
 If so he married Jane Franklin in 1753 and had three children, of which one was also called Nathaniel.